thoughtbot/maybe_haskell/book/haskell-basics/data-types.md

 ## Sum Types

-As alluded to earlier, types can have more than one data constructor, each separated by a `|` symbol.
-This is called a *sum type* because the total number of values you can build of this type is the sum of the number of values you can build with each constructor.
+As alluded to earlier, types can have more than one data constructor.
+These are called *sum types* because the total number of values you can build of a sum type is the sum of the number of values you can build with each of its constructors.
+The syntax is to separate each constructor by a `|` symbol:

 ```haskell
 data Person = PersonWithAge String Int | PersonWithoutAge String